ys/bonjour/content/_index.md

 rows: 3
 ---

-I am a **documentary style photographer based in Finistère, France**.
+A freelance **documentary style photographer** for business, product & lifestyle photography.
+Based in Finistère, France.
+I am available worldwide.
-I love to capture the [beautiful, **ordinary details**](/portfolio) of daily life.
+I love to capture the beautiful, ordinary details of daily life.
 I often wander with a camera, a pencil and a small notebook.

-For your editorial photography, photo reports, products documentaries, life portraits, or things, bonjour.

-I would love to hear more about your projects, do not hesitate to [Contact me](mailto:hello@yannickschutz.com)
+Feel free to [**contact me**](mailto:hello@yannickschutz.com) me for your projects and photoshoots.
+I would love to hear more about your projects.